-Power Supply & Integrated Resource Plan
+Power Supply, Integrated Resource Plan & Clean Energy Implementation Plan

 Cowlitz PUD buys over 90 percent of its wholesale power from Bonneville Power Administration.
 The majority of the BPA power comes from the Columbia River system hydroelectric projects.
 BPA also sells the output of the Columbia Generating System (nuclear plant) near Richland, WA, and makes miscellaneous energy purchases on the open market, which may include resources other than hydro.